GenomiqueENS/egzotek/README.md

 # Egzotek
 Egzotek is a bioinformatic pipeline designed for transcript annotation of non-model species with incomplete or poorly annotated genomes.
 It is developed to build a consensus annotated genome usig long RNA reads.

+Egzotek is the Nextflow version of the protocol that was developed by Sophie Lemoine and published on [Protocols.io](https://doi.org/10.17504/protocols.io.36wgqd5qyvk5/v1).

 ![transcriptannotation_wf](https://github.com/GenomiqueENS/egzotek/blob/dev/transcript_annotation_wf.png)